yohasebe/whisper-stream/README.md

 `> whisper-stream -l ja`

 This will start the script with the input language specified as Japanese; see the [Wikipedia](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) page for ISO-639-1 language codes.

+`> whisper-stream -tr`

+It transcribes the spoken audio in whatever language and presents the text translated into English.
+Currently, the target language for translation is limited to English.

 `> whisper-stream -v 2% -s 2 -o -d 60 -t your_openai_api_token`